GoogleCloudPlatform/cloud-code-vscode/README.md

 # Cloud Code for Visual Studio Code

-Cloud Code for VS Code extends VS Code to bring all the power and convenience of IDEs to developing cloud-native Kubernetes applications.
-With Google’s command-line [container tools][1] like [`skaffold`][2] and [`kubectl`][3] under the hood, Cloud Code gives you local, continuous feedback on your project as you build it, extending this local edit-compile-debug loop to create cloud-native Kubernetes environments, on your workstation or in the cloud.
+Cloud Code for VS Code brings the power and convenience of IDEs to developing cloud-native Kubernetes and Cloud Run applications.
+Cloud Code works with Google’s command-line [container tools][1] like [`skaffold`][2] and [`kubectl`][3] under the hood, providing local, continuous feedback on your project as you build, edit, and run your applications on your workstation or in the cloud.
-Support for [deployment profiles][4] lets you define different environments, like local development, shared development, test, or production, so you can easily test and debug on your workstation or in the cloud.

 ## New App, Deploy and Debug

-Create a new application, deploy it to a remote Kubernetes cluster and live debug in seconds!
+With Cloud Code, you can create a new application, deploy it to a remote Kubernetes cluster, and debug your running app in seconds!

 ![New App, Deploy and Debug][12]

 ## Key Features

 - Support for Go, Node, Java, and Python
+- Integrated Debugging and Log Viewing/Streaming
+- Cluster and service inspection with the Kubernetes and Cloud Run explorers
+- Cluster creation supporting Google GKE, Amazon EKS and Azure AKS
 - Rapid Edit, Package, Deploy loop to your K8s cluster
-- Integrated Debugging and Log Viewing/Streaming
 - Snippets, completions, and linting for K8s artifacts
-- Profile support for dev, test and production environments
-- Cluster management, resource browsing and inspection of K8s clusters
-- Cluster creation supporting Google GKE, Amazon EKS and Azure AKS
 - Support for Custom Resources (CRDs) e.g. Istio, Knative
 - Automatically uses your Google Cloud SDK credentials